amorijs/SPT-ModGod/README.md

 - **Easy mod installation** - Install mods via Forge search or direct download URLs
 - **Clients always up to date** - Clients automatically verify their mods match the server
-- **Control synced files** - By default, everything in `BepInEx/plugins` and `SPT/user/mods` is synced, but you can easily exclude specific files or folders via the web UI
+- **Control synced files** - Configure which directories sync to clients, exclude specific files/folders, and use smart default exclusion patterns (logs, cache, dev files)
 - **Preserve your configs** - When updating or reinstalling a mod you can easily set overwrite rules on specific files/directories, letting you protect server-side customizations

 ---